 A trademark right is an exclusive right given to a registered trademark used for goods or services, and its effect extends not only to the same trademark but also to similar trademarks.
-If an identical or similar trademark as the registered trademark is used without permission in respect of goods and services that are identical or similar to the designated goods or services, a trademark owner can claim against the unauthorised user for, among others, the suspension of use, disposal of goods, and compensation for damages.22
+If an identical or similar trademark as the registered trademark is used without permission in respect of goods and services that are identical or similar to the designated goods or services, a trademark owner can claim against the unauthorised user for, among others, the suspension of use, disposal of goods and compensation for damages.22

-Copyright is the right to protect a 'work', which shall mean creatively produced expressions of thoughts or sentiments that falls within the literary, academic, artistic, or musical domain.
-Copyright arises automatically upon the creation of a work and subsists for basically 70 years after the death of the author.23 In principle, the unauthorised use of a person's copyright work (such as copying of work or manufacturing of counterfeit products) constitutes an infringement of copyright.
+Copyright is the right to protect a 'work', which shall mean creatively produced expressions of thoughts or sentiments that fall within the literary, academic, artistic or musical domain.
+Copyright arises automatically upon the creation of a work and subsists for 70 years after the death of the author.23 In principle, the unauthorised use of a person's copyright work (such as copying of work or manufacturing of counterfeit products) constitutes an infringement of copyright.
 An author of the copyright work can bring a claim against an infringement of copyright for, among others, the suspension of use and compensation for damages.24

 Image rights and publicity rights

 In Japan, an individual's image is protected by image rights and publicity rights, both of which are recognised by case law.

 According to the Supreme Court of Japan,25 'image right' is derived from a personal right and each individual has the right to not have his or her image used or published without his or her authorisation, and the 'publicity right', which is the right to exclusively utilise an image commercially based on the commercial value of the image itself and is also derived from a personal right.